 - managing medical eye health care conditions such as glaucoma, iritis, dry eye and cataracts

-- prescribe medication to treat eye disease such as conjuntivitis (also known as red eye or pink eye)
+- prescribe medication that treats eye disease such as conjunctivitis (also known as red eye or pink eye)

 What are the educational requirements to become an Optometrist?

 The education required to become an optometrist is also very arduous.
 First, a bachelor's degree must be completed.
 Similar to medical school, optometry school does not require a specific type of degree.
 Instead, pre-requisite courses must be completed prior to application to optometry school.
 Once accepted into optometry school, students spend four years studying optometry.
 Following graduation from optometry school, individuals obtain a Doctor of Optometry degree which is abbreviated as OD.
 Optometrists are indeed Doctors, but are not considered a medical doctor or physician.